-Initially, there were no plans for to go to Portland with the OSCO team of collectors.
+Initially, there were no plans for the Branch Chief to go to Portland with the OSCO team of collectors.
 CETC's leadership recognized, however, that it would be unwise to send the inexperienced and untrained collectors to Portland on their own.
 CETC's leadership may have explored the possibility of leveraging the presence of senior FOD personnel to supervise OSCO collectors.
-CETC's leadership ultimately did not feel comfortable with its open source collection work being overseen by field employees who lacked insight into how open source collection is performed.
-Accordingly, the Director of CETC agreed accompany the collectors to provide leadership.
-While the decision to have accompany the junior collectors may have been the best, and perhaps the only realistic, solution available under the circumstances, it was not ideal. appeared outwardly to be a logical choice by mere dint of her position.
-However, despite extensive experience within the intelligence community across the Federal government, had only begun working at I&A in August 2019.
-Turthermore, she had never been an open source collector and may not have been fully versed on the tradecraft and requirements involved in open source collection.
-OSCO's deployment to Portland lasted from July 9 - August 4, but the above identified collectors did not stay in Portland the whole time. for 7 - 10 days. had to be back in DC on July 20-21.
+CETC's leadership ultimately did not feel comfortable with its open source collection work being overseen by field employees who lacked insight into how open source collection is performed.335 Accordingly, the Director of CETC agreed with the OSCO Branch Chief that she should accompany the collectors to provide leadership.336 While the decision to have the Branch Chief accompany the junior collectors may have been the best, and perhaps the only realistic, solution available under the circumstances, it was not ideal.
+The OSCO Branch Chief appeared outwardly to be a logical choice by mere dint of her position.337 However, despite extensive experience within the intelligence community across the Federal government, the Branch Chief had only begun working at I&A in August 2019.338 Furthermore, she had never been an open source collector and may not have been fully versed on the tradecraft and requirements involved in open source collection.

+OSCO's deployment to Portland lasted from July 9 - August 4, but the above identified collectors did not stay in Portland the whole time.
+Collectors #4 and #5 only stayed in Portland for 7 - 10 days.
+Collector #2 had to be back in DC on July 20-21.
 During the latter part of the deployment period, OSCO identified a need to backfill for one of the collectors who had returned to the NCR and did not come back.
-Accordingly, OSCO's Branch Chief sent out an additional solicitation for volunteers, which led to go to Portland: 339 This individual on-boarded with OSCO in March 2020 as a GS-9.
-Prior to that, he had been indicated to the investigation team that due to Covid-19, the collectors were told to start collecting and that they would be trained later. took many of the available online trainings through DHS PALMS and other free trainings was also given the Cookbook and told to read it.
-He did not have formal training until after the Portland deployment.
-340 CETC was still unable to identify an experienced collector who would be willing and able to go to Portland.
-341 I&A Failed to Establish and Implement a Clear Command Structure to Oversee and Support its Deployment to Portland.
-In addition to issuing the orders for FOD and OSCO to surge an on-the-ground presence into Portland on July 8, SOPDPDUSIA was also nominally placed in charge of leading the execution of the deployment. now asserts that he placed in this position in order to "unify command" between the two sides of I&A - DUSIER and DUSIEO, while he personally only engaged in general oversight.
-342 confirms that Acting USIA 335 Ex.
-A58.
+Accordingly, OSCO's Branch Chief sent out an additional solicitation for volunteers, which led to a 6th collector being chosen to go to Portland:339

+CETC was still unable to identify an experienced collector who would be willing and able to go to Portland.341

+4. I&A Failed to Establish and Implement a Clear Command Structure to Oversee and Support its Deployment to Portland.

+In addition to issuing the orders for FOD and OSCO to surge an on-the-ground presence into Portland on July 8, SOPDPDUSIA Jen was also nominally placed in charge of leading the execution of the deployment.
+Mr. Murphy now asserts that he placed Mr. Jen in this position in order to "unify command" between the two sides of I&A - DUSIER and DUSIEO, while he personally only engaged in general oversight.
+Mr. Jen confirms that Acting USIA Murphy

 336 Ex.
 A58, B42 (Email, OSCO Director to OSCO staff, "Deployment to Portland," July 9, 2020 7:23 AM).
-337 Ex.
-A12.
-338 Ex.
-A50.

 339 Ex.
 B21 (Email, OSCO Director to OSCO staff, subject: Request for Additional Collectors in Portland, July 25, 2020 10:44 PM).
-340 Ex.
-A6.

 341 One of the more senior collectors may have been willing to go at this time to Portland but for medical reasons was not a good option.
 Ex.
 A45, A50.
-342 Ex.
-A46.